 We must attract, retain, and motivate key employees in order to compete, and our failure to do so could harm our business and our results of operations.

 We must hire and retain qualified employees, continue to develop leaders for key business units and functions, expand our presence in international locations, adapt to cultural norms of foreign locations and train and motivate our employee base in order to compete effectively.
 Labor is further subject to external factors that are beyond our control, including our industry's highly competitive market for skilled workers and leaders, cost inflation and workforce participation rates.
-Our future operating results and success depend on keeping key technical personnel and management and expanding our sales and marketing, R&D and administrative support.
+Our future operating results and success depend on retaining and recruiting key R&D and technical personnel, as well as sales and marketing and administrative support.
 We do not have employment agreements with the vast majority of our employees.
 We must also continue to attract qualified personnel.
-The competition for qualified personnel is intense, and the number of people with experience, particularly in RF engineering, software engineering, integrated circuit and filter design, and technical marketing and support, is limited.
+The competition for qualified personnel is intense, and the number of people with experience, particularly in design engineering, software engineering, integrated circuit and filter design, and technical marketing and support, is limited.
 In addition, existing or new immigration laws, policies or regulations in the U.S. may limit the pool of available talent.
 Difficulties obtaining visas and other restrictions on international travel could make it more onerous to effectively manage our international operations, operate as a global company or service our international customer base.
 Changes in the interpretation and application of employment-related laws to our workforce practices may also result in increased operating costs and less flexibility in how we meet our changing workforce needs.
 Further, any transition from flexible work arrangements to more stringent on-site work requirements may result in higher employee attrition and make it more difficult for us to compete in the job market.
 We cannot be sure that we will be able to attract and retain skilled personnel in the future, which could harm our business and our results of operations.

 Supply Chain - Risk 1